 October 1.
 NRSP approved for renewal starts five-year cycle with five year budget approved.
-A NRSP not approved for renewal receives a one-year extension (with budget equal to fifth-year budget) to transition off NRSP funding to other sources or downsize the project.
+A NRSP not approved for renewal receives a one-year project approval, with a budget equal to the previous year's budget, to transition off NRSP funding to other sources or downsize the project.